brightcove/brightcove-player-sdk-ios-ima/README.md

 ## Audience Segment Targeting

 If you'd like to use Audience Segment Targeting with your IMA VAST ad requests you can do so by using the `updateAudienceSegmentTargetingValues` on `BCOVPlaybackController`.
-For eample:
+For example:

 ```
 [playbackController updateAudienceSegmentTargetingValues:@{